boredazfcuk/docker-icloudpd/README.md

 **until_found**: Set this variable to an integer number to only download the most recently added photos, until *n* number of previously downloaded consecutive photos are found.
 If this variable is not set, it will default to downloading all photos.

+**photo_album**: Set this variable to the name of an album to only download photos from this album.
+If this variable is not set, it will default to downloading all photos.

 ## OPTIONAL ENVIRONMENT VARIABLES

 **command_line_options**: This is for additional command line options you want to pass to the icloudpd application.
 The list of options for icloudpd can be found [HERE](https://github.com/ndbroadbent/icloud_photos_downloader#usage).